 The reproductive years begin with the onset of menstruation and persist until peri-menopause.
 They are characterized by the menstrual cycle, which controls a woman’s fertility.
 The menstrual cycle is primarily governed by fluctuations in the levels of the hormones that prevent ovulation and regulate the thickness of the uterine lining to prepare for the implantation of a possible fertilized egg.

 - The hypothalamus secretes gonadotropin hormone-releasing hormone (GnRH), which stimulates the pituitary gland to release follicle-stimulating hormone (FSH) and luteinizing hormone (LH).

 - FSH stimulates follicles in the ovaries to prepare an egg for maturation and release, which includes the secretion of estrogen to prepare the uterus for implantation.

-- LH triggers ovulation, or the release of an egg from the ovaries, which results in the production and release of progesterone and additional estrogen to prepare the body for fertilization and pregnancy .
+- LH triggers ovulation, or the release of an egg from the ovaries, which produces and releases progesterone and additional estrogen to prepare the body for fertilization and pregnancy .

 Menopause officially starts one year after a woman’s last period.
 Menopausal women produce very high levels of FSH but low levels of estrogen and progesterone.
-They are no longer fertile and are at a higher risk of diseases such as osteoporosis and cardiovascular disease because of the reduced hormone concentrations .
+They are no longer fertile and are at a higher risk of osteoporosis and cardiovascular disease because of the reduced hormone concentrations .

 What are the Symptoms of Peri-Menopause?